 While we did identify doing your initial research to find the best keywords, the overriding principle is to ensure you are speaking directly to your target market.

 Your writing needs to flow, have some quality research with relevant facts and figures and educate and inform your readers if you are to gain any traction for SEO purposes.

-Your goal is to be the authority in your niche and your content is the opportunity to position you and your website as the leader in your field in terms of Google and other search engines.
+Your goal is to be the authority in your niche, and your content is the opportunity to position you and your website as the leader in your field regarding Google and other search engines.

 Google loves authority content

-Google loves to promote authority content.
-Unfortunately, it is difficult to become the authority if you have thin, flaky content.
+Google likes to promote authority content.
+Unfortunately, it’s hard to become the authority if you have thin, flaky content.

-Google will measure this using a number of proprietary factors, but one of the 2 biggest factors is time on site and links pointing to your shiny new blog post.
+Google will measure this using some proprietary factors, but one of the two biggest factors is time on site and links pointing to your shiny new blog post.

 If on average, your visitors are spending 20-30 seconds on your blog post or website, then Google will consider that a pretty strong indication that your content is not of a high enough quality to push to the front.

 Also, writing for your target market is also about creating content that is ‘link worthy’.
 Links are one of the strongest ranking signals for search engines in 2016.